GeminiLight/awesome-ai-llm4education/data/header.md

 # Awesome Data-driven NFT Papers

-We collect papers related to artificial intelligence (with a focus of large language model - LLM) for education from top conferences, journals, and specialized domain-specific conferences.
+We collect papers related to **artificial intelligence (AI) and large language model (LLM) for education** from top conferences, journals, and specialized domain-specific conferences.
 We then categorize them according to their specific tasks for better organization.

+**:sparkles: indicates the papers that are related to LLM.**

 ## [Content](#content)